Optimizing User Profiles via Contextual Bandits for Retrieval-Augmented LLM Personalization: Related work

-Retrieval-Augmented Language Models (RALMs) augment parametric LMs with external knowledge sources to improve factuality and coverage.
-Early work such as REALM~\citep{guu2020retrieval} and RAG~\citep{lewis2020retrievalaugmented} jointly train the retriever and the LM, while Re2G~\citep{glass2022re2g} further incorporates a reranking module into this end-to-end pipeline.
-To mitigate training costs, subsequent methods freeze the LM and perform in-context retrieval.
-For example, IC-RALM~\citep{ram2023incontext} leverages LLMs for reranking, while REPLUG~\citep{shi2024replug} distills retrievers from LLMs.
-More recently, instruction-tuned variants such as SelfRAG~\citep{asai2024selfrag} and RankRAG~\citep{yu2024rankrag} jointly model retrieval and generation, but their reliance on large-scale fine-tuning renders them impractical for personalization.
+Retrieval-augmented generation (RAG) augments LLMs with external knowledge sources to enhance factuality and coverage.
+Early architectures, such as REALM~\citep{guu2020retrieval} and RAG~\citep{lewis2020retrievalaugmented}, jointly optimize the retriever and the LM, while Re2G~\citep{glass2022re2g} further incorporates a reranking module trained end-to-end with the other components.
+To mitigate computational costs, subsequent methods freeze the LM and perform in-context retrieval.
+For instance, IC-RALM~\citep{ram2023incontext} leverages LLMs for reranking, whereas REPLUG~\citep{shi2024replug} distills retrievers from LLMs.
+More recently, instruction-tuned variants like SelfRAG~\citep{asai2024selfrag} and RankRAG~\citep{yu2024rankrag} jointly model retrieval and generation, but their reliance on large-scale fine-tuning renders them impractical for user-level personalization.

-The methods most relevant to our work are In-Context RALM and REPLUG; however, both incorporate only one retrieved record at a time, a limitation our method directly addresses.
-Specifically, REPLUG combines multiple records by weighting generation outputs with retrieval probabilities, while In-Context RALM periodically triggers retrieval during decoding at fixed steps and replaces previously used records.
+The methods most relevant to our work are IC-RALM and REPLUG; however, both methods process retrieved records in isolation, which is a limitation our method directly addresses.
+Specifically, REPLUG approximates joint reasoning by weighting individual generation outputs with retrieval probabilities, while IC-RALM periodically triggers retrieval during decoding and replaces previously used context.
 These designs arise because jointly reasoning over multiple records leads to a combinatorial explosion in the number of possible profiles.
-In contrast, our approach is explicitly designed to overcome this limitation by modeling inter-record dependencies and directly optimizing over multi-record profiles without resorting to such approximations.
+In contrast, our approach overcomes this limitation by modeling inter-record dependencies and directly optimizing over multi-record profiles without resorting to such approximations.

 \paragraph{LLMs for Reranking.}